nickmatsnev/ddd/posts/mr-robot-season-2/index.md

 - **a contemplation** = the action of looking thoughtfully at something for a long time
 - **sinister** = threatening, evil
 - **a hunch** = a feeling, guess, suspicion
-- **to string someone along** = to falsely encourage someone to believe there is hope of a good result
+- **to string someone along** = to falsely encourage someone to believe there is a hope of a good result
 - **to pipe down** = to stop talking, making noise
 - **to hit the trail** = to set out on a journey, to leave, escape
 - **a/to slug** = a heavy blow especially with the fist